dbt-labs/docs.getdbt.com/website/docs/reference/source-configs.md

 </File>

-Similarly, you can disable a specific table from a source by qualifying the resource path with a package name, source name, and table name:
+Similarly, you can disable a specific <Term id="table" /> from a source by qualifying the resource path with a package name, source name, and table name:

 <File name='dbt_project.yml'>